denilsonsa/denilsonsa.github.io/_posts/2005-12-13-the-failed-gentoo-linux-nvidia-guide.markdown

 They all will build a package containing `nvidia-glx`, but the driver inside package will be placed at X.org-7 location, instead of X.org-6 location.
 Thus, a "stable" `xorg-x11` won't be able to find these drivers. ([bug report 115462](http://bugs.gentoo.org/show_bug.cgi?id=115462))

 P.S.
 1: In fact, I installed the different driver versions in a different order than listed in this post.
 It was: 8174, 7676, 6629.

 P.S.
-2: [#gentoo](irc://irc.freenode.org/gentoo) channel has the following advice at topic: ">=2.6.13 & xorg not loading nvidia? [http://tinyurl.com/78nyz](http://bugs.gentoo.org/show_bug.cgi?id=104369
+2: [#gentoo](irc://irc.freenode.org/gentoo) channel has the following advice at topic: “>=2.6.13 & xorg not loading nvidia? [http://tinyurl.com/78nyz](http://bugs.gentoo.org/show_bug.cgi?id=104369#c18)”.
-#c18)".
 This problem/bug, however, did not happen here.
-After each install, I checked if there was /dev/nvidia* devices, and they were there.
+After each install, I checked if there was `/dev/nvidia*` devices, and they were there.

-Edit: Added bug report number.